By Sanjeev Gupta and Martine Guerguil

 We’ve had a spate of good news on the economic front recently.
 Does this mean that we are finally out of the fiscal woods?
 According to our most recent Fiscal Monitor report, not yet, as public debt remains high and the recovery uneven.

 First, the good news.
 The average deficit in advanced economies has halved since the 2009 peak.
 The average debt ratio is stabilizing.
 Growth is strengthening in the United States and making a comeback in the euro area, and should benefit from the slower pace of consolidation this year.
 Emerging markets and developing countries have maintained their resilience, in part thanks to the policy buffers accumulated in the pre-crisis period.
 Talks of tapering in the United States have left a few of them shaken, but not (quite) stirred.

 But there is still some way to go.
 The average debt ratio in advanced economies, although edging down, sits at historic peaks, and we project it will still remain above 100 percent of GDP by 2019 (Chart 1).
 The recovery is still vulnerable to several downside risks, including those stemming from the lack of clear policy plans in some major economies.
 The recent bouts of financial turmoil have raised concerns that the anticipated tightening of global liquidity could expose emerging markets and low-income countries to shifts in investor sentiment and more demanding debt dynamics.

-Filed under: Advanced Economies, Economic Crisis, Europe, Financial Crisis, Fiscal policy, International Monetary Fund | Tagged: deficit, Fiscal Monitor, France, GDP, Japan, public debt, United Kingdom, United States | Leave a comment »
+Filed under: Advanced Economies, Asia, Economic Crisis, Economic outlook, Economic research, Emerging Markets, Finance, Financial Crisis, Fiscal policy, growth, International Monetary Fund, Low-income countries | Tagged: debt, deficit, economic recovery, euro area, Fiscal Monitor, Ghana, government bonds, Honduras, Hungary, inflation, Malaysia, South Africa, United States, Zambia | Leave a comment »